Judy Kuhn: Career outside theatre

 Her television credits include Law & Order and Law & Order: SVU, All My Children and two PBS shows: My Favorite Broadway: The Leading Ladies (recorded 1998, released 1999) and In Performance at the White House: A Tribute to Broadway – The Shows in March 1988.

 Kuhn sang the title role in the 1995 Disney animated film Pocahontas.
 The film's score won an Academy Award, and the soundtrack reached #1 on the Billboard 200, selling over 2.5 million copies.
 The film included Kuhn's rendition of the song "Colors of the Wind", which won the Academy Award for Best Original Song and a Grammy Award.

-Kuhn also sang as Pocahontas in the straight-to-video sequel Pocahontas II: Journey to a New World and in "If You Can Dream", a Disney Princess song.
+Kuhn also sang as Pocahontas in the straight-to-video sequel Pocahontas II: Journey to a New World, in "If You Can Dream", a Disney Princess song, and the 2023 live-action/animated short Once Upon a Studio.
 Kuhn briefly appeared in the film Long Time Since (1998) and supplied the vocals for the movie's soundtrack, which includes a rendition of Auld Lang Syne.

 She has performed in concert at Carnegie Hall, Alice Tully Hall, and Avery Fisher Hall in Manhattan, the Kennedy Center for the Performing Arts and at the Royal Albert Hall in London.
 She has performed in a solo cabaret/nightclub act at, for example, Joe's Pub at the Public Theater in October 2007 and the Iridium in New York in January 2008.
 She performed her solo concert at Feinstein's at Loews Regency in March 2012.

 Her first solo album, Just in Time: Judy Kuhn Sings Jule Styne, was released on January 31, 1995.
 Kuhn's second solo album, Serious Playground: The Songs of Laura Nyro, was released on October 2, 2007.
 In 2013, she released her third album All This Happiness, which contains pop, jazz, cabaret, and blues songs, along with the title song of the album, from the Stephen Sondheim musical Passion.

 Kuhn also teaches a song interpretation class at Michael Howard Studios in New York City, where she studied earlier in her career.
 Andrew Gans of Playbill wrote that Kuhn "possesses one of the richest and most exciting instruments around; it is also an extremely versatile and rangy voice" and that Kuhn has "remarkable interpretive skills".